Get the ArenaCoach Desktop App

 Is Feral Druid good in Midnight Season 1?

-Feral Druid is A tier in Solo Shuffle with a 57.1% win rate at 1,845+ rating.
-It is a strong, above-average performer in the current meta.
+Feral Druid is C tier in Solo Shuffle with a 48.3% round win rate this season.
+It is currently underperforming relative to other specs in the current meta.

 What is the stat priority for Feral Druid in PvP?